mbuesch/razer/README.md

 make install
 ```

+Be aware that `make install` installs the shared library `librazer.so` to `$PREFIX/lib`.
+The default `$PREFIX` is `/usr/local/`, but the install prefix can also be changed via `-DCMAKE_INSTALL_PREFIX='<somewhere>'`.
+You have to make sure that `librazer.so` in `$PREFIX/lib/` can be found by the dynamic linker `ld.so`.
+Your operating system most likely already has support for libraries in `/usr/local/lib`.
+So on most systems you don't have to do anything.
+If this is not the case, or you installed razercfg somewhere else, a new library search path can be added via `/etc/ld.so.conf` or `/etc/ld.so.conf.d/`.
+See your operating system manual for further information.

 ### If you use **systemd**:

 The `make install` step installed the razerd.service file.
 Reboot or run the